vanhoefm/fragattacks/research/README.md

 When testing clients in this mode, injected frames may be sent when the client is in a sleep state.
 This causes attacks to fail, so you must make sure the client will not enter a sleep state.

-### Hwsim mode
+## 6.3.
+Hwsim mode

 This mode is experimental and only for research purposes.
 See [hwsim mode details](#Hwsim-mode-details) for more information.

-## Testing for Vulnerabilities
+# 7. Testing for Vulnerabilities

 You can test devices by running the test tool as discussed in [interface modes](#interface-modes) and replacing `$COMMAND` with one of the commands in the table blow.
+We assume that clients will request an IP using DHCP (if this is not the case see [static IP configuration](#9.2.-Static-IP-Configuration)).

+The tool outputs `TEST COMPLETED SUCCESSFULLY` if the device is vulnerable to the attack corresponding to the given `$COMMAND`, and outputs `Test timed out!
+Retry to be sure, or manually check result` if the device is not vulnerable.
+Most attacks have several slight variants represented by different `$COMMAND` values, and verifying the result of some tests requires running tcpdump or wireshark on the targeted device (both points are further clarified below the table).

-Before testing for vulnerabilities I recommend to execute the first four commands in the table below.
-The first command performs a normal ping and can be used to confirm that the test setup works.
-The second tests sends the ping request as as two fragmented Wi-Fi frames.
-In case one of these tests is not working, follow the instructions in [network card injection test](#network-card-injection-test) to confirm your network card is properly injecting frames.
-The third and fourth tests verify basic defragmentation behaviour of a device and are further discussed below.
+To verify your test setup, the first command in the table below performs a normal ping that must succeed.
+The second command sends the ping as two fragmented Wi-Fi frames, and should only fail in the rare case that the tested device doesn't support fragmentation.
+In case one of these tests is not working, follow the instructions in [network card injection test](#network-card-injection-test) to assure your network card is properly injecting frames.

+The third and fourth commands are not attacks but verify basic defragmentation behaviour of a device and are further discussed below the table.

 |             Command              | Short description
 | -------------------------------- | ---------------------------------
 | <div align="center">*Sanity checks*</div>
-| `ping I,E`                       | Send a normal ping
+| `ping I,E`                       | Send a normal ping.
-| `ping I,E,E`                     | Send a normal fragmented ping
+| `ping I,E,E`                     | Send a normal fragmented ping.
 | <div align="center">*Basic device behaviour*</div>
-| `ping I,E,E --delay 5`           | Send a normal fragmented ping with a 5 second delay between fragments
+| `ping I,E,E --delay 5`           | Send a normal fragmented ping with a 5 second delay between fragments.
-| `ping-frag-sep`                  | Send a normal fragmented ping with fragments separated by another frame
+| `ping-frag-sep`                  | Send a normal fragmented ping with fragments separated by another frame.
 | <div align="center">*A-MSDU attacks (§3)*</div>
-| `ping I,E --amsdu`               | Send a normal ping encapsulated in a normal A-MSDU frame.
+| `ping I,E --amsdu`               | Send a ping encapsulated in a normal (non SSP protected) A-MSDU frame.
-| `ping I,E,E --amsdu`             | Send a normal ping an a fragmented A-MSDU frame.
-| `amsdu-inject`                   | Send a valid A-MSDU frame whose start is also a valid LLC/SNAP header.
+| `amsdu-inject`                   | Send a valid A-MSDU frame whose start is also a valid rfc1042 header.
-| `amsdu-inject linux`             | Same as above, but works against targets that incorrectly parse the frame.
+| `amsdu-inject-bad`               | Same as above, but works against targets that incorrectly parse the frame.
 | <div align="center">*Mixed key attacks (§4)*</div>
-| `ping I,R,BE,AE`                 | Inject two fragments encrypted under a different key.
+| `ping I,F,BE,AE`                 | Inject two fragments encrypted under a different key.
-| `ping I,R,BE,AE --pn-per-qos`    | Same as above, but also works if the target only accepts consecutive fragments.
+| `ping I,F,BE,AE --pn-per-qos`    | Same as above, but also works if the target only accepts consecutive PNs.
 | <div align="center">*Cache attacks (§5)*</div>
-| `ping I,E,C,AE`                  | Inject a fragment then reconnect (as client _reassociate_) and inject second fragment.
+| `ping I,E,R,AE`                  | Inject a fragment, try triggering a reassociation, and inject second fragment.
-| `ping I,E,C,E`                   | Same as above, but with a longer delay before sending the second fragment.
+| `ping I,E,R,E`                   | Same as above, but with a longer delay before sending the second fragment.
-| `ping I,E,C,AE --full-reconnect` | Inject a fragment, reconnect, then inject second fragment.
+| `ping I,E,R,AE --full-reconnect` | Inject a fragment, deauthenticate and reconnect, then inject second fragment.
-| `ping I,E,C,E --full-reconnect`  | Same as above, but with a longer delay before sending the second fragment.
+| `ping I,E,R,E --full-reconnect`  | Same as above, but with a longer delay before sending the second fragment.
-| <div align="center">*Nonconsecutive PNs attack (§6.2)*</div>
+| <div align="center">*Non-consecutive PNs attack (§6.2)*</div>
 | `ping I,E,E --inc-pn 2`          | Send a fragmented ping with non-consecutive packet numbers.
 | <div align="center">*Mixed plain/encrypt attack (§6.3)*</div>
 | `ping I,E,P`                     | Send a fragmented ping: first fragment encrypted, second fragment in plaintext.